neildavis/verbot-pi/README.md

 python -m pip install .
 ```

-## Verbot Mechanical Operation
+## Technical Information

 The following information has been compiled by a combination of reverse engineering and information contained within [Tomy's patent application](https://patents.google.com/patent/US4717364A/en)

+### Power Supply

+The 3V DC to driver the motor is supplied on the __orange +ve__ wire and __black ground__ wire from the 2x 1.5V 'C' battery compartment.
+This was fed from the control board to allow polarty reversing.
+Our Pololu DRV8835 will serve the same purpose.

+The 4x 1.5V 'AA' batteries fed 6V DC to the main electronics control board via the __red +ve__ and __black ground__ wires.
+I did away with this board and power supply, replacing it with a 5V DC supply from the USB Power Bank battery which will power the Raspberry Pi Zero.

+Both the 3V & 5V DC supplies are (+ve line) switched by the board behind the front keypad panel (with the eight red 'action' buttons), with the red 5V DC supply also feeding the red power LED in the bottom right corner of the control panel.

+### Electo-mechanical operation

-Verbot is controlled by a single bi-deirectional 3V DC motor and a complex set of gears.
+Verbot is controlled by a single bi-deirectional 3V DC motor powered from the 2x 1.5V 'C' size batteries, and an intricate set of gears.
 The direction of the motor is set by the DC voltage polarity.
 Depending on the direction of the motor, Verbot is operating in one of two mutually exclusive modes:

 | Polarity | Motor Direction | Operating Mode |
 |----------|-----------------|----------------|